 This is a beautiful hardwood forest.
 Various conservation groups have combined to form a truly wonderful collection of properties: KinneyWoods, Cook's Woods, and Holbrook Forest (see next page).
 The Cook's Path (blue blazes) heads East to Brigham Street.
 You will cross some streams, stone walls and power lines.
-On the return trip, take the Crystal Pond Loop (red blazes) that heads North, then West along the Worcester/Holden town line.
+A new property, Cook's Brook is located on the Southern side of Brigham Street.
+A newly blazed path can take you steeply down hill towards Donker Farm.
+Returning from Brigham Street, take the Crystal Pond Loop (red blazes) that heads North, then West along the Worcester/Holden town line.
 This trail ends near scenic Crystal Pond.
 There is an understory of Mountain Laurels and Paper Birches that make a stunning contrast against the pond.